Chevy Chase, Maryland Real Estate Report/Housing Market

 The answer to that question is really pretty simple!
 People love living in Chevy Chase because it offers a wide range of housing choices from condos about $300,000 to townhomes in the $600s to $1M, single families from the $800s and up, plus luxury condos in Friendship Heights.
 Shopping is great along Wisconsin Avenue with restaurants and boutiques to choose from.
 The populace is well educated and the schools like Bethesda Chevy Chase HS, Westland, and Somerset ES consistently rank well nationally.

-Chevy Chase is the name of both a town and an unincorporated census-designated place (Chevy Chase (CDP), Maryland) that straddle the northwest border of Washington, D.C. and Montgomery County, Maryland, United States.
+Chevy Chase is the name of both a town and an unincorporated census designated place that straddle the northwest border of Washington DC and Montgomery County MD.